 Other Minor Probate Complications

 There are other less common factors that could make the probate process more difficult.
 One common roadblock includes a decedent’s outstanding tax liability.
 This debt would be part of a creditor’s claim against the estate, and the representative would have to subtract the value of these taxes from the estate’s worth.
-In Rosemead, a personal representative also needs to make sure that they have the decedent’s tax ID number if they hope to pay outstanding obligations.
+A personal representative also needs to make sure that they have the decedent’s tax ID number if they hope to pay outstanding obligations.

 In other situations, a representative might need to account for the care or transfer of a decedent’s living pets or livestock.
 Many estate plans transparently outline who should inherit a pet, but some do not.
 In cases where a decedent did not clearly communicate who should inherit their animals, a probate court might need to make decisions and redistribute a pet to a family member or next of kin.
 Concluding who needs to inherit which livestock or pets can slow down the probate process or spark disagreements.